 “Turmeric has been found to be likely effective for osteoarthritis, and a limited number of studies have shown some efficacy in Crohn’s disease, ulcerative colitis, rheumatoid arthritis, [and] IBS,” Blake-Gumbs said, adding that at least one trial has shown that the spice may help prevent pre-diabetic patients from progressing to full blown Type 2 diabetes.

-Many of the studies have focused on curcumin, which researchers say is the active ingredient in turmeric.
+Many of the studies have focused on curcumin, the active ingredient in turmeric.
 A Thai study published in 2014 found that curcumin capsules dulled the pain in arthritic knees just as well as the popular OTC NSAID ibuprofen.
 A 2015 study in a rat model of Alzheimer’s disease found that the spice improved working memory.
 In fact, the more curcumin the rats consumed, the better their memories got.

 “There is increasing evidence on the benefits of turmeric on the brain,” Young said.
 “Some studies suggest it is helpful in treating depression as well.”